celo-org/celo-monorepo/packages/docs/command-line-interface/validator.md

 ---
-description: View and manage validators
+description: View and manage Validators
 ---

 ## Commands

 ### Affiliate

-Affiliate to a ValidatorGroup
+Affiliate a Validator with a Validator Group.
+This allows the Validator Group to add that Validator as a member.
+If the Validator is already a member of a Validator Group, affiliating with a different Group will remove the Validator from the first group's members.

 ```
 USAGE